Research and References

 To complement the environmental scan, the Commission also contracted the University of Wollongong to complete a literature review which provides a synthesis of international evidence on the collection and use of PROMs in healthcare.
 The literature review is intended to inform best practice and learn from other countries' experiences.

 Patient Reported Outcome Measures in the integrated care context

-An expert scoping paper was produced by Professor Jack Chen for the ACI with a focus on integrated care.
+An expert scoping paper, produced in 2015 by Professor Jack Chen for the ACI with a focus on integrated care.
 This paper was produced to provide information, guidance and recommendations for the PRMs program.

 The literature demonstrates that patients who are engaged in their health care tend to experience better outcomes, and choose less costly interventions after they participate in a process of shared decision making.

-Using Patient Reported Outcomes (PROs) has been shown to allow for better communication and improved shared decision making between patients and providers.
+Using PROMs has been shown to allow for better communication and improved shared decision making between patients and providers.